Applies To: SQL Server 2016

-This section provides an overview of the authentication methods supported by Analysis Services, client libraries used for connections, connection string properties, and how to set up or clear connections before taking a server offline.
+Use the information in this section to learn about connection string properties, client libraries used for connections, which authentication methods are supported by Analysis Services, and how to set up or clear connections before taking a server offline.

 |Connect from client applications (Analysis Services)||If you are new to Analysis Services, read this topic to get started with the tools and applications most often used with Analysis Services.|

 |Connection String Properties (Analysis Services)||Analysis Services includes numerous server and database properties, allowing you to customize a connection for a specific application, independent of how the instance or database is configured.|

 |Authentication methodologies supported by Analysis Services||This topic is a brief introduction to the authentication methods used by Analysis Services.|

 |Configure Analysis Services for Kerberos constrained delegation||Many business intelligence solutions require impersonation to ensure that only authorized data is returned to each user.
 In this topic, learn the requirements for using impersonation.
 This topic also explains the steps for configuring Analysis Services for Kerberos constrained delegation.|

 |SPN registration for an Analysis Services instance||Kerberos authentication requires a valid Service Principle Name (SPN) for services that impersonate or delegate user identities in multi-server solutions.
 Use the information in this topic to learn the construction and steps for SPN registration for Analysis Services.|

 |Configure HTTP Access to Analysis Services on Internet Information Services (IIS) 8.0||Basic authentication or cross-domain boundaries are two important reasons for configuring Analysis Services for HTTP access.|

 |Data providers used for Analysis Services connections||Analysis Services provides three client libraries for accessing server operations or Analysis Services data.
 This topic offers a brief introduction to ADOMD.NET, Analysis Services Management Objects (AMO), and the Analysis Services OLE DB provider (MSOLAP).|

 |Disconnect Users and Sessions on Analysis Services Server||Clear existing connections and sessions before taking a server offline or conducting baseline performance tests.|